prewired/minimal-mistakes/_pages/parents.md

 First, they'll need to [register for membership]({{ base_path }}/registration/).
 Once this has been done, [book a place](http://www.eventbrite.co.uk/e/prewired-tickets-12525428895) for each session that they would like to attend.

-We have laptops that children can borrow, but your child is welcome to bring their own computers.
+We have plenty of laptops that children can borrow, but your child is welcome to bring their own computers.
 If they have other pieces of electronic technology (e.g., Raspberry Pis, Arduino kits, Lego Mindstorms) they want to tinker with, they can bring them along!

-We'll provide fruit juice and a few snacks half way through the session.
+We'll provide fruit juice and a few snacks half-way through the session.
 If your child wants to bring their own snacks they're welcome to.

 ## How much does it cost?